microsoftgraph/angular-connect-sample/README.md

 3. Replace the **clientId** placeholder value with the application ID of your registered Azure application.

 4. In a command prompt, run the following command in the root directory of the starter project.
-This installs project dependencies, including the [HelloJS](http://adodson.com/hello.js/) client-side authententication library.
+This installs project dependencies, including the [HelloJS](http://adodson.com/hello.js/) client-side authententication library and the Microsoft Graph JavaScript SDK.

   ```
 npm install
-bower install hello
+bower install
   ```

 5. Run `npm start` to start the development server.